fleetdm/fleet/docs/Contributing/Fleet-UI-Testing.md

 We use Jest as our frontend test runner, assertion library, and spy and mock utilities for unit and integration testing.

-#### Testing-Library
+#### Testing library

 We rely heavily on the different libraries that are part of the testing-library ecosystem for our unit and integration testing.
 These including react-testing-library, cypress-testing-library, react-hooks, and user-events.
-The guiding principles of the testing-library tools align with our own in that we believe tests should resemble real world usage as closely as possible.
+The guiding principles of the testing-library tools align with our own in that we believe tests should resemble real-world usage as closely as possible.

 #### Cypress